- How to Create a Gravity Forms Survey

 - Drop Down

 For example, if you choose Likert, you’ll get the standard five-point Likert scale (Strongly disagree, disagree, neutral, etc.).
+You can also use CSS for further customization of any of these fields.

 Then, add the question that you want to ask in the Survey Question box.